rnd-ash/ultimate-nag52-fw/README.md

 Although this firmware is being tested actively, there are loads of unknowns which may occur rarely during operation that are not tested yet.

+## IMPORTANT

+If you have just built your board, or are updating to firmware after 30/11/22, please look at [this guide](https://youtu.be/ov3pYcKIA70)!
+Your TCU will be bricked until you follow it!

 ## Generating the code documentation

 1. Install [doxygen](https://www.doxygen.nl/manual/install.html)